 - Perform the tasks that are assigned to you.
-Doing nothing, hanging out in the coffee shop, leaving the store without signing out, etc., will result in either a) receiving no hours for the day or b) your dismissal from the site.
+Doing nothing, hanging out in the coffee shop, leaving the store without signing out, etc., will resultin either A) receiving no hours for that day or B) your dismissal from the site.

 - No swearing or inappropriate conversational topics.
-Should any inappropriate behavior occur, you will be told to leave immediately.
+Should any inappropriate behavior occur, you will be asked to leave immediately.